imgbot/Imgbot/Docs/compression.md

  - [MozJpeg](https://github.com/mozilla/mozjpeg)

 By default, Imgbot uses the `LosslessCompress()` method.
-When setting up Imgbot, you can also switch to the aggressive `LossyCompression()` compression. <!-- what's the difference? -->
+When setting up Imgbot, you can also switch to the aggressive `LossyCompression()` compression.
+Learn more about [the aggressive compression](#aggressive-compression).

 After cloning the repo, the compression happens in-place.
 Once installed into any repo, Imgbot will run the selected compression routine on an ongoing basis and open pull requests to keep your images optimized.